MicrosoftDocs/ATADocs/ATPDocs/playbook-domain-dominance.md

 #### Malicious Replication Detection in Defender for Identity

-Using the [!INCLUDE [Product short](includes/product-short.md)] portal, verify the SOC is now aware of the malicious replication we simulated from VictimPC.
+Using the Defender for Identity portal, verify the SOC is now aware of the malicious replication we simulated from VictimPC.

 ![Malicious replication being detected by [!INCLUDE [Product short.](includes/product-short.md)]](media/playbook-dominance-maliciousrep_detected.png)